Liverpool's Premier League title triumph in 2019/20 was the culmination of five years of outstanding work from Jurgen Klopp.

 Between 2016 and 2018, Klopp signed Joel Matip, Andrew Robertson, Virgil van Dijk, Fabinho and goalkeeper Alisson, all highly significant acquisitions.

 During that period he also introduced academy graduate Trent Alexander-Arnold, turning him into a first-team regular and a star of their starting XI.

-Liverpool have conceded considerably fewer goals, and a longstanding vulnerability at set-pieces is no longer an issue.
+Liverpool conceded considerably fewer goals in 2019/20, and a longstanding vulnerability at set-pieces was eradicated.

-Klopp’s Liverpool always play at a relentlessly high tempo, but in the past five seasons they have continually added strands to their tactical options.
+Klopp’s Liverpool have always played at a relentlessly high tempo, but in the seasons leading up to 2019/20 they continually added strands to their tactical options.

 |Season||Open-play crosses/90 (PL rank)||Long passes/90 (PL rank)||Set-piece goals (PL rank)|